tmghd272/bc250-custom-bios-logo/README.md

 2. Click **Browse** under Save Image and choose a BMP image you want to use as the logo.
 3. Click **Replace Logo** — that’s it!

+# Logo Format Recommendations

 From my experience, the best image logo format is:

-# BMP File Format Recommendations
+BMP File Format

 24-bit bit depth